 A comprehensive list of wells included in the ARP is necessary in order to allow DWR to verify which wells are authorized to operate in accordance with the ARP.
 To that end, the Subdistrict submitted the most current tabulation of the structure identification number (WDID) of each well included in the Subdistrict (see Appendix A of the ARP).
-The Subdistrict also supplied a spreadsheet to DWR of the list of Subdistrict Wells on as a supplement to the 2021 ARP.
-Appendix A lists 3,524 wells.
-One well was removed from the 2020 list because it was a duplicate WDID for another well.
+The Subdistrict also supplied a spreadsheet to DWR of the list of Subdistrict Wells on as a supplement to the 2022 ARP.
+Appendix A lists 3,561 wells.
+One well, WDID 2008958, was removed from the 2021 list because it has been reassigned to the Rio Grande Alluvium Response Area.

-The Subdistrict accepted contracts from 64 wells in 2021, as shown in Appendix P. Thirteen of these wells already existed on previous ARP well lists and two wells did not have WDIDs at the time the ARP was submitted.
+The Subdistrict accepted contracts from 50 wells in 2022.
+Thirteen of these wells already existed on previous ARP well lists as irrigation wells, but have been contracted for other uses.

-The contract wells accepted by the Subdistrict in 2021 are listed in Appendix B. Contract wells were reviewed for the terms of the contracts, associated permits and decrees for each well, and historical meter records.
-Any wells that are not used within the permitted and/or decreed beneficial uses authorized for those structures cannot be covered by the 2021 ARP and the owners will be notified by separate correspondence.
-DWR finds that the uses of several of the contract wells cannot be covered by the 2021 ARP.
-The WDIDs of these wells are 2014319 (permit for domestic and lawn), 2014575 (permit for domestic and stock use), 2012935 (decree for stock use).
+The contract wells accepted by the Subdistrict in 2022 are listed in Appendix P. Contract wells were reviewed for the terms of the contracts, associated permits and decrees for each well, and historical meter records.
+Any wells that are not used within the permitted and/or decreed beneficial uses authorized for those structures cannot be covered by the 2022 ARP and the owners will be notified by separate correspondence.